farkhanmhd/portfolio/README.md

 ## Overview

 This web portfolio showcases my projects, skills, and experiences.
-It is built using Next.js framework with Tailwind CSS for styling and Lenis for animations.
+It is built using Next.js framework with Tailwind CSS for styling and Lenis for smooth scroll.
 State management is handled with Jotai, and animations are implemented using GSAP.

 ## Technologies Used